 It takes two trips to the car to unload all of the critters.
 This means that half of them are still in the car while out of sight.
 For this reason we need a close, safe, and reserved parking spot.
 Especially at public parks and very hot days.
 Or one adult volunteer to wheel in the other set of animals.
 While the animals are on wheels, they are 3' wide.
 Please consider this for driveway parking where your car is also parked.
 We cannot illegally park even with your permission.
 Our vehicle cannot be on the sidewalk, blocking your driveway, or near a fire hydrant.
 We don't have off-road wheels on the carriers.

 We plan to arrive 30 minutes prior to our scheduled start time.
 If we have a show after yours, we will be on a strict schedule.
 Otherwise, we don't wear a watch.
 We are having as much fun as the children are.
 The show is designed to share 25 animals in an hour.
-Digital cameras and many photos taken, do slow it down.
-We will do our best, but we can't wait for slow phone cameras when it takes away our attention from the birthday child.
+Digital cameras and many photos taken, do slow the pace down.

 We do our best to answer the many questions during a "performance", but most of the answers are already built into the "routine".
 We do have valuable information that we would love to be known by all.
 Entertaining your guests is a priority, but educating everyone is an underlying goal.
 Our years of actual experience can not easily be found.
 Personally, I have been working with 100s of reptiles and amphibians since 1989.
 What you see is not the extent of what I have maintained and tended.
 The show is for children.
 I never get too technical about specifics.
 The emphasis will be on proper approach, petting and handling to teach respect for the natural behavior of each animal.

 These are small animals with restrictions on the handling methods.
 Often grown ups are in the back row sharing their own reptile stories and the children in front will be straining to hear the rules of proper animal handling.
 This is completely understandable.
 After all, it is a party atmosphere.
 Yet more children will be able to touch and hold when they can hear how to properly pet and hold animals.
 The animals are handled in the same manner as the presenter.
 This is the way in which these animals are accustomed.
 For this reason, we don't allow others to help share them.
-For example: the tender delicate abdomen of the tarantuala is never allowed to be pet.
-The LW of S.D. has never had an incident in the whole 22 years of sharing animals.
+For example, the tender delicate abdomen of the tarantula is never allowed to be pet.
+The safety of the animals over rule the entertaining of the people.
+We have never placed a claim with our insurance company.

 Before we even arrive, young and easily influenced children will hear words between adults of how scary, mean, slimy, and dangerous reptiles are (especially snakes).
 Keep in mind that your stories told for fun with an element of fear, do actually scare children.
 It is a shame when a child will not participate because of this.
 On the other hand, if a child is told by their parents not to participate, we will honor this request.
 We never force anyone to touch an animal before they are ready to do so.
 Remember, these are mainly captive bred and raised animals.
 They are not wild animals that are threatened by our closeness or movement.
 They are extremely predictable.